jircdev/reactive-model/src/docs/v1.1.x/collection.md

 7. `set(properties)`: Updates the properties of the `Collection` object with the given properties.

-8. `triggerEvent()`: Triggers an event to notify other parts of the application about changes in the collection.
+8. `trigger('change')`: Triggers an event to notify other parts of the application about changes in the collection.

 9. `setOffline()`: Let's you toggle the offline mode in the current collection.